-- the performance characteristics of TAG Oil's major oil and gas property located in TAG Oil's 100% owned PMP 38156 (Cheal) (the "Cheal Permit") and 70% owned PMP 60291 (Cheal East) (the "Cheal East Permit") (collectively, the "Cheal Oil and Gas Field"); - the expected drilling and optimization operations, and the results thereof, of TAG Oil's properties in the Taranaki Basin of New Zealand and Surat Basin of Australia; - TAG Oil's oil and natural gas production estimates and targets, including those at the Cheal Oil and Gas Field and TAG Oil's 100% owned PMP 53803 (Sidewinder) (the "Sidewinder Permit"), including, without limitation, statements regarding boe/d production capabilities; - TAG Oil's capital expenditure programs and the Corporation's estimates relating to timing, cost and cash flow generation associated with these programs; - projections of market prices and costs; - the supply and demand for oil and natural gas; - TAG Oil's expectations regarding its ability to raise capital and to continually add to reserves through acquisitions and development; - TAG Oil's ability to attract and retain appropriately qualified employees; - TAG Oil's treatment under governmental regulatory regimes and tax laws; - the potential expansion of production at the Cheal Oil and Gas Field and the Sidewinder Permit; - TAG Oil's expectations regarding the completion of the Transaction (as defined herein) and the anticipated results of the Transaction; - TAG Oil's business plans, strategies, opportunities and operations subsequent to the Transaction and the potential to acquire new property;

-- expectations regarding the Corporation's permits, including expectations in respect of the grant and relinquishment of permits and the expiry date of permits; - the Corporation's growth strategy, targets for future growth and projections of the results of such growth, including expectations regarding reserve and production growth; - expectations with respect to future opportunities, including in respect of the Corporation's financial position, future funds and other financial results; and - TAG Oil's expectations regarding future aggregate operating, transportation, general, administrative and other expenses.
+- the expected drilling and optimization operations, and the results thereof, of TAG Oil's properties in the Surat Basin of Australia; - TAG Oil's business plans, strategies, opportunities and operations subsequent to the Transaction (as defined herein) and the potential to acquire new property; - TAG Oil's capital expenditure programs and the Corporation's estimates relating to timing, cost and cash flow generation associated with these programs; - projections of market prices and costs; - the supply and demand for oil and natural gas; - TAG Oil's expectations regarding its ability to raise capital and to continually add to reserves through acquisitions and development; - TAG Oil's ability to attract and retain appropriately qualified employees; - TAG Oil's treatment under governmental regulatory regimes and tax laws; - expectations regarding the Corporation's permits, including expectations in respect of the grant and relinquishment of permits and the expiry date of permits; - the Corporation's growth strategy, targets for future growth and projections of the results of such growth; - expectations with respect to future opportunities, including in respect of the Corporation's financial position, future funds and other financial results; and - TAG Oil's expectations regarding future aggregate operating, transportation, general, administrative and other expenses.

-There are numerous uncertainties inherent in estimating quantities of oil and natural gas and the future cash flows attributed to such reserves and resources.
-For this reason, in addition, please note that all statements relating to "reserves" or "resources" are deemed to be forward-looking statements as they involve the implied assessment, based on certain estimates and assumptions that the reserves and resources described can be profitably produced in the future, as are more particularly set out in TAG Oil's annual oil and gas filings under National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities ("NI 51-101").
+There are numerous uncertainties inherent in estimating quantities of oil and natural gas and the future cash flows attributed to such resources.
+For this reason, in addition, please note that all statements relating to "resources" are deemed to be forward-looking statements as they involve the implied assessment, based on certain estimates and assumptions that the reserves and resources described can be profitably produced in the future, as are more particularly set out herein in accordance with National Instrument 51-101 - Standards of Disclosure for Oil and Gas Activities ("NI 51-101").